A Bayesian Approach to In-Game Win Probability in Soccer

 \section{Task and Challenges}

-This paper aims to construct an in-game win probability model for football games.
-The task of a win probability model is to predict the probability distribution over the possible match outcomes given the current game state.
-In football, this corresponds to predicting the probability of a win, a draw and a loss.
+The task of an in-game win probability model is to predict the probability distribution over the possible match outcomes\footnote{For simplicity, we only consider the outcome at the end of regulation time in this paper.
+Nevertheless, the proposed model can easily be extended to handle the possibility of overtime and penalties in the knockout phase of tournaments.} $P(Y |\ x_{t})$ given the game state $x_{t}$ at time $t$.
+This problem has been solved for baseball, basketball and American football, where generally one of the following four modelling techniques is used:

-A na\"{i}ve model may simply report the cumulative historical average for a given score differential and time remaining, i.e., the fraction of teams that went on to win under identical conditions.
-However, such a model assumes that all outcomes are equally likely across all games.
-In reality, the win probabilities will depend on several features of the game state, such as the time remaining and the score difference as well as the relative strengths of the opponents.
+\begin{enumerate} \item \textbf{Cumulative historical average~\cite{pettigrew2015,albert2007}} A na\"{i}ve model may simply report the cumulative historical average for a very compact game state representation (e.g., score differential and time remaining). \item \textbf{Logistic regression classifier (LR)~\cite{pelechrinis2017,burke2010}.} When more detailed game state representations are used, one can use a basic logistic regression model to generalize from previously observed states to ones that have never been seen before:

+where Y is the dependent random variable of the model representing whether the game ends in a win, tie or loss for the home team, $\Vec{x}_t$ is the vector with the game state features, while the coefficient vector $\Vec{w}$ includes the weights for each independent variable and is estimated using historic match data. \item \textbf{Multiple logistic regression classifiers (mLR)~\cite{burke2009,torvik2017}.} This model removes the remaining time from the game state vector and trains a separate logistic classifier per time frame.
+As such, this model can deal with the non-linear effects of the time remaining on the win probability. \item \textbf{Random forest model (RF)~\cite{lock2014}.} Finally, a random forest model can deal with non-linear interactions between all game state variables. \end{enumerate}

-While the same task has been solved for the major American sports, football has some unique distinguishing properties that impact developing a win probability model.
-We identify four such issues.
+It seems straightforward that a similar model could be applied to soccer too.
+Yet, soccer has some unique distinguishing properties that impact developing a win probability model.
+We identify four such issues: